4 Designers Event - London - February 2019

-As digital photography becomes more popular as a study topic, an increasing number of NST groups are taking this visit to create an itinerary which touches upon all forms of media.
+As digital photography becomes more popular as a study topic, an increasing number of our groups are taking this visit to create an itinerary which touches upon all forms of media.
 Take a tailored guided or self-guided tour around this museum which explores the possibilities of the photographic medium through acclaimed exhibitions and education programmes.

 Whitney Museum of American Art